During pricing calls, how do you convince a prospect that your price is the right one?

 Single Option Aversion

-My second tip is to leverage the psychological principle of single-option aversion.
+My second tip for having effective pricing calls is to leverage the psychological principle of single-option aversion.

 Behavioural scientist Daniel Mochon posits that buyers are much more likely to make a purchase if presented with more than one option.
 He conducted an experiment where buyers were shown two brands of DVD players.
 32% indicated they would buy the first brand and 34% chose the other.
 But when the participants were shown a single DVD player, only 9% or 10% (depending on which brand they saw) said they would purchase the product.
 This represents a 66% increase in sales by simply adding a second option for the buyer.